greschd/ansys-api-mapdl/README.md

 ### Protocol Files for PyMAPDL Interface
-This repository includes gRPC protocol files to interface with Mapdl's gRPC interface.
+This repository includes gRPC protocol files to interface with MAPDL's gRPC interface.

 ### Build
-To build the `ansys-mapdl-core` package locally, clone this repository, install build requirements, and build the mapdl protos package with
+To build the `ansys-grpc-mapdl` package locally, clone this repository, install build requirements, and build the mapdl protos package with